jason-ongzj/Cavitation_Cyl/README.md

 The density and streamline visualizations for both models are as shown above.
 The main difference in both models is the additional capture of shear-layer instabilities evident in the streamline visualization using the hybrid model.
 Both simulations were ran in ANSYS Fluent 2019R2 and post-processed in Tecplot 360.

-[1] A. Kubota et al. “Unsteady Structure Measurement of Cloud Cavitation on a Foil Section Using Conditional Sampling Technique”.
-J. Fluids Eng.111 (1989), pp. 204–210.
+[1] A. Kubota, H. Kato, and H. Yamaguchi.
+“A new modelling of cavitating flows: a numerical study of unsteady cavitation on a hydrofoil section”.
+J. Fluid Mech.
+240 (1992), pp. 59–96.